ninjaaron/ocaml-subprocess/README.md

+_I'm currently in the process of creating this library and the interface is changing daily.
+Don't use it until this warning goes away._

 Subprocess is a library for safely and (relatively) easily working launching processes with commands on Unix systems.
 It is vaguely inspired by Python's `subprocess` module, but do not expect it to have